Y0Coss/docs-fork/pages/public_cloud/data_analytics/analytics/analytics_getting_started_terraform/guide.en-gb.md

 And that's it, the OpenSearch cluster is created.

-## How to deploy with other engine
+## How to deploy with Another engine

 In this guide, we explained how to deploy an OpenSearch service but you can find example for Kafka service here and tweak them according to your needs :